christensenacademy/christensen-academy/modules/css-layouts/textpages/css-positioning-intro.md

 ####[jsFiddle](http://jsfiddle.net/cameron89/kMah2/)

 ###Absolute Positioning Intro
-This is the easiest type of positioning to understand because the relatively positioned element is simply shifted from its regular position.
-This has absolutely no impact on the surround elements, which makes relative positioning the most straightforward type of positioning.
+Absolute positioning can be tricky for two reasons:

+1. Using absolute positioning on an element impacts how the subsequent elements display.
+Basically, subsequent elements display as if the absolutely positioned element never existed.
+2. Instead of shifting an element out of its position in normal flow, an absolutely positioned element is positioned with respect to its nearest parent that has absolute or relative positioning.

 ####[jsFiddle]()